 Below is a guide to all of the widgets you can expect to find in AdClarity — Advertising Intelligence app.
 Please note that not all widgets may appear in every view.
 See the Single Domain vs. Multiple Domain Comparison chart above for a complete breakdown.

-The Estimated Expenditure widget appears at the top right of both publisher and advertiser reports when you are analyzing a single domain or group.
+The Estimated Expenditure widget appears at the top left of both publisher and advertiser reports when you are analyzing a single domain or group.
 If you’re comparing multiple domains, you will instead see the Publisher or Advertiser Distribution widget.

 In an advertiser report, Estimated Expenditure shows the total impressions (on the left) and ad spend (on the right) across all publishers.